uutils/coreutils/CONTRIBUTING.md

 ## Commit messages

-To help the project maintainers review pull requests from contributors across numerous utilites, the team has settled on conventions for commit messages.
+To help the project maintainers review pull requests from contributors across numerous utilities, the team has settled on conventions for commit messages.

 From http://git-scm.com/book/ch5-2.html: